bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Vibing outside the Grove lets Dwite appreciate how it's supression of aggressive nature make Dwite feel like it's possible to control his Lycanthropy
-- Meet a female Elf (Koru) in the middle of the Grove in a cottage, with white/silver hair
+- Meet a female druidic Elf (Koru) in the middle of the Grove in a cottage, with white/silver hair
 - Lawrence met Koru (few months ago), asking about Gulthias trees.
 - More info on Gulthias trees: